Layoff-to-Employment Action Planner (LEAP), Second Edition

 - Step 2—Evaluate: Individuals quickly and easily add their totals and learn in which areas they need help and guidance.

 - Step 3—Create: Individuals review and checkmark the most helpful reemployment guidance.
-They also write down the action steps they will take in each area.
+They also write down the personalized action steps they will take in each area.

 - Easy to administer—just provide pens or pencils

 - Use in group settings, use one-on-one, or distribute for self-completion

-- Ideal for employment services, career services, Individual Employment Plans (IEPs), American Job Center/Career One-Stop orientation meetings, Reemployment Eligibility and Assessments (REA), Rapid Response, TAA, job clubs, layoff transition and job search workshops, alumni career services, job counseling and coaching, library workshops for unemployed patrons, and as take-home handouts
+- Ideal for employment services, career services, Individual Employment Plans (IEPs), American Job Center/Career One-Stop orientation meetings, Reemployment Services and Eligibility Assessments (RESEAs), Rapid Response, TAA, job clubs, layoff transition and job search workshops, alumni career services, job counseling and coaching, library workshops for unemployed patrons, and as take-home handouts

 - Free LEAP Administrator’s Guide available in PDF upon LEAP purchase; helps administrators get the most out of using LEAP with dislocated workers